More than 1,200 sexual assault survivors helped since 2023.

 School sexual abuse refers to the sexual abuse of K–12 students by school employees including teachers, teacher aides, principals, office staff, or other employees of the school.
 There are many different forms of sexual abuse, which can encompass both physical and non-physical actions by the perpetrator.

-Common forms of physical sexual abuse that occur in schools include:
+Common forms of physical sexual abuse that can occur in schools include:

 • Rape or attempted rape